unel/tt-cofee/README.md

 This is a realisation of the test assigment

-For start the project type `docker compose up` in console, then open http://localhost site You also could try to start only frontend by `npm run idnev` command from front folder, in this case site will be available by this address: http://localhost:8080
+For start the project type `docker compose up` in console, then open http://localhost site.
+Run `bash gen-keys` in certs/traefik folder before starting for https support.
+You also could try to start only frontend by `npm run idnev` command from front folder, in this case site will be available by this address: http://localhost:8080

 First start could be take a long time due to slow dependencies installation.